SAP Knowledge Base Article - Public

 Many of the issues below are current feature limitations that will be addressed in future product releases:

-Note: This the internal goal ID which is available through the Goal Search export
+Note: This is the internal goal ID which is available through the Goal Search export.

 • The calculated goal rating (generated through the metric lookup table) cannot be added/updated through the import.
 To change or set the calculated rating set values for the actual achievement and metric lookup table